MidHunterX/Hunter-OS/.config/VSCodium/User/README.md

-# 🆚 Code OSS (Code Editor)
+# 🆚 VSCodium (Code Editor)

 ![VS Code](./.assets/code.jpg)

-Code - OSS is an open source project without any proprietary code under the MIT License.
+VSCodium is a free and open-source licensed version of Visual Studio Code (VS Code) with all of the telemetry tracking and proprietary features removed.

 The main problem with VSCode is that, it has no context aware keybindings by default for the keyboard people in the year of 2020. keybindings.json contains a list of context aware keybindings that I have used during my time in VSCode. <br>
 It also fixes some vim extension key conflicts in order to use the default VSCode keybindings on insert mode and Vim keybindings on normal mode.